 The museum also owns a beautiful print by Indiana University Professor Emeritus of Photography Jeffrey Wolin, from his Stone Country series.
 Just this year, an updated version of Wolin’s book Stone Country: Then and Now, was released by IU Press.
 It serves as an artistic and informative document of the limestone industry and quarries of southern Indiana.

 As the IU Eskenazi Museum of Art prepares for a $30 million renovation, set to be completed by 2019, we are often asked why the renovation will take a full two years.
 Part of the answer is the monumental task of packing and moving a major collection of art.
-To explain the process better, Emma Kessler, the museum’s curatorial assistant for the Arts of African, Oceania, and the Americas gives us an inside look into the process.
+To explain the process better, Emma Kessler, the museum’s curatorial assistant for the Arts of Africa, Oceania, and the Americas gives us an inside look into the process.

 Due to the $30 million renovation of the Sidney and Lois Eskenazi Museum of Art at Indiana University set to begin this summer, we must move our collection of more than 45,000 objects to an off-site facility.
 While the museum closed its doors to the public on May 15, the packing of the collection, which began last year, will continue.
 It will take many months to safely move the collection so that the renovation can begin, and many months after the renovation is completed to reinstall the collection.